EmilRamsvik/Digital-Garden/content/Data Engineering/Data Warehouse/Fabric/Fabric.md

 - Sometimes, the error messages you will get from Fabric are very confusing and sometimes downright misleading; therefore, make incremental changes and do not trust that the error message is correct.
 - When deploying to a new workspace, you need to have all the related items when deploying, so if a notebook uses an environment, then you need to add that environment to the deployment as well.

+#### Synapse
+I had the unfortunate experience on working on dataplatforms using Azure synapse.
+I will detail a little my experiences working on this platform.

+First of all, the Synapse platfrom, and its heir aparent Fabric suffer from bad infrastructure design.

 # Links
 - [Good blog on Fabric](https://www.kevinrchant.com/)